South African literature: Prose

 With the war in Angola, grensliteratuur (border literature) started playing an important role, such as Slagoffers, Christiaan Bakkes's Skuilplek and Alexander Strachan's n Wêreld sonder grense.
-After political changes in 1994, an emphasis on the past has become an important feature as South Africans attempted to make sense of their past, of which Dan Sleigh's Eilande and André P. Brink's Duiwelskloof are examples.
-Triomf by Marlene van Niekerk deals with poor Afrikaners in a legendary suburb of Johannesburg, where the Apartheid regime demolished the old black township Sophiatown, in order to build houses for the white lower-class.
+Following the political changes of 1994, an emphasis on the past has become an essential feature of South Africans' attempts to make sense of their past, exemplified by Dan Sleigh's Eilande and André P. Brink's Duiwelskloof.
+Triomf by Marlene van Niekerk deals with poor Afrikaners in a legendary suburb of Johannesburg, where the Apartheid regime demolished the old black township Sophiatown, to build houses for the white lower-class.
 Triomf has been translated into English by Leon de Kock.

-Another writer who often regresses to earlier times is André P. Brink, e.g. Anderkant die Stilte (in English available as The Other Side of Silence), which is set during the German occupation of Namibia.
-Andre Brink was the first Afrikaner writer to be banned by the government after he released the novel A Dry White Season about a white South African who discovers the truth about a black friend who dies in police custody.
-In recent years, gay and lesbian writing has also begun to feature, e.g. Johann de Lange, and Eben Venter's Ek stamel ek sterwe.
-Political turmoil and the opening of South Africa's borders after the 1994 elections have resulted in many writers moving abroad, or writing about their time spent overseas, e.g. Jaco Fouché's Ryk van die Rawe.
-Other contemporary issues include crime (Jaco Fouché's Die avonture van Pieter Francken, Etienne van Heerden's In stede van die liefde and others) and other government issues such as corruption.
-In short, Afrikaans prose tends to be critical of the dominant ideologies and the government of the time, the society inhabiting this space and the people living within this society.
+Another writer who often regresses to earlier times is André P. Brink, e.g., Anderkant die Stilte (in English available as The Other Side of Silence), which is set during the German occupation of Namibia.
+André Brink was the first Afrikaner writer to be banned by the government after he released the novel A Dry White Season about a white South African who discovers the truth about a black friend who dies in police custody.
+In recent years, gay and lesbian writing has also begun to feature, for example, Johann de Lange and Eben Venter's Ek stamel ek sterwe.
+Political turmoil and the opening of South Africa's borders after the 1994 elections have led many writers to move abroad or to write about their time overseas, e.g., Jaco Fouché's Ryk van die Rawe.
+Other contemporary issues include crime (Jaco Fouché's Die avonture van Pieter Francken, Etienne van Heerden's In stede van die liefde, and others) and government corruption.
+In short, Afrikaans prose tends to be critical of the dominant ideologies and the government of the time, the society inhabiting this space, and the people living within this society.
 From a European perspective, Afrikaans prose produces works of a high standard and is artistically and intellectually capable of engaging with the best European and American writers.